-High temperature (above 450C) denatures enzymes due to degradation of linkages in its polypeptide chain whereas low temperature inactivates enzymes due to the reduction in speed of molecular movement.
+High temperature (above 45oC) denatures enzymes due to the degradation of linkages in its polypeptide chain whereas low temperature inactivates enzymes due to the reduction in speed of molecular movement.

 Most intracellular enzymes function near neutral pH with the exception of several digestive enzymes which work either in an acidic range of pH or alkaline.

-This is because the enzyme molecules are fewer than the substrate molecules and after saturationof these molecules, there are no free enzyme molecule to bind with the additional substrate molecule.
+- This is because the enzyme molecules are fewer than the substrate molecules and after saturation of these molecules, there is no free enzyme molecule to bind with the additional substrate molecule.

-Leonor Michaelis and Maud Menten proposed a mathematical model in 1913, to determine the effect of substrate concentration in enzymatic reaction and they derived a relationship which is mathematically expressed as:
+Leonor Michaelis and Maud Menten proposed a mathematical model in 1913, to determine the effect of substrate concentration in enzymatic reaction and they derived a relationship that is mathematically expressed as: